For we are God’s handiwork [or workmanship], created in Christ Jesus to do good works, which God prepared in advance for us to do. NIV

 Another kind of handiwork (10/30/2017)

-Several years ago we decided to make a cat bathroom.
+Several years ago my wife and I decided to make a cat bathroom in our house.
+We kept the cats indoors because occasionally a coyote would come into our neighborhood and prey upon small pets.
 I put linoleum on an unused closet floor for the litter pans.
 I tried to replace the molding so that it looked like it was done by a good carpenter, because I am not a good carpenter.
 I used a miter box to saw the ends; I drilled starter holes for the nails so that they were spaced evenly; I used a nail set and then spackled the nail heads; finally, I carefully painted the molding so that you could not see where it was fastened to the wall.